 However, some people experience no symptoms at all.

 According to the ACS, around half of people with a brain tumor experience persistent headaches.
-The ACS also say that up to half of all people with a brain tumor experience a seizure at some point.
+The ACS also say that

 To diagnose a brain tumor, a doctor may carry out a neurological exam.
 This is a test of the nervous system.